frizz925/gbf-proxy/docs/setup-google-chrome.md

 - Using switch profile
 - Using PAC profile

-In this case, it's highly recommended to use the *switch profile* because it's just more configureable.
+~In this case, it's highly recommended to use the *switch profile* because it's just more configureable.~

+It is now preferred to use the PAC profile for better setup convenience.

 **1a.
 Creating switch profile**